ElectronNET/Electron.NET/README.md

 * **Robert Muehsig** - Software Developer - from Dresden, Germany, now living & working in Switzerland.
 Microsoft MVP & Web Geek. - [codeinside Blog](https://blog.codeinside.eu) - Twitter [@robert0muehsig](https://twitter.com/robert0muehsig)

 See also the list of [contributors](https://github.com/ElectronNET/Electron.NET/graphs/contributors) who participated in this project.

+## Donate

+We do this open source work in our free time.
+If you'd like us to invest more time on it, please [donate](https://donorbox.org/electron-net).
+Donation can be used to increase some issue priority.

 # License
 MIT-licensed